capi-samples/kubecon-na-2022-tutorial/9-releasing.md

 1. Create the `.github/workflows` folders in your repo
 2. Create a new file called **release.yml** in the new **workflows** folder
-3. Unless specified the remainder of the steps are **additions** to **release.yml**
+3. Unless specified the remainder of the steps are **additions** to the **release.yml** file
 4. Start by naming the workflow:

 ```yaml
 name: release
 ```

-5. Next we define that we want the workflow to run when we push a new tag that follows sematic versioning:
+5. Next we define that we want the workflow to run when we push a new tag that follows semantic versioning:

 ```yaml
 on: